sharontherese/latin-mass-funeral/content/Resources/local-customs.md

 # Veils

-Veiling could refer to two things: the veil word by the bride, or the pall, or cloth, raised over the couple's hands or heads.
+Veiling could refer to two things: the veil worn by the bride, or the pall, or cloth, raised over the couple's hands or heads.

 # Rings